Virginia Child Care Mapping Project

 Voluntary registered child care homes involve providers who care for up to 4 unrelated children in their home.
 Background checks are required and providers must complete a self-assessment of compliance using a health and safety checklist.

 Northern Virginia (in addition to offering state licensed programs) exercises local authority to regulate small family child care homes – homes where providers care for 4 or fewer unrelated children that operate under a local permit.
-Local ordinances require permits in Alexandria, Arlington, and Fairfax County.
 In addition, northern Virginia houses a family day system (a group of home providers that operate as a network).

 Religious license-exempt programs.
-Child care centers operated by religious institutions may be exempt from licensure if certain documents are submitted to the Virginia Department of Social Services prior to opening the center and then annually prior to the expiration date of their license exemption.
+Child care centers operated by religious institutions may be exempt from licensure if certain documents are submitted to the Virginia Department of Education.

-For additional information including more detailed descriptions of each licensing type, see the Virginia Department of Education web site.
+For additional information see the Virginia Department of Education web site.

 Brief Child Care Licensing Definitions

 Click here to see home-based providers caring for 4 or fewer children under a local permit in northern Virginia and home-based providers participating in a family day home system.